 At COPPeR, we invite residents and visitors to experience local arts through PeakRadar.com, Peak Radar Picks weekly e-blast, Peak Radar Guides and easily accessible resources at our Walk-In Arts Information Space and outreach booths at local events because we know arts and culture make our community an exciting place to live and visit.

-- Peak Radar Picks E-Blast: This popular weekly e-blast highlights 7-10 exciting arts and culture events in the region for the coming week, plus artists of the week, art classifieds and special ticket giveaways and discounts.
-Peak Radar Picks currently reaches over 6,000 subscribers and, through a partnership with the Colorado Springs Convention and Visitors Bureau, over 6,000 cultural tourists who designated Arts and Culture as an area of interest in visiting our region.
+- Peak Radar Picks E-Blast: This popular weekly e-blast highlights 6-8 exciting arts and culture events in the region for the coming week, plus artists of the week, art classifieds and special ticket giveaways and discounts.
+Peak Radar Picks currently reaches over 6,000 subscribers and, through a partnership with the Colorado Springs Convention and Visitors Bureau, over 5,000 cultural tourists who designated Arts and Culture as an area of interest in visiting our region.
+If you are interested in guest curating the Peak Radar Picks, please contact Lila Pickus, or click here to join the mailing list!